jo/sync-tank/chesterfield-migration/index.md

 All the example documents in the previous section aleady carry their version in the `_id`.
 The astute reader may have noticed, however, that these are only the major numbers of the document versions.
 If we are using semantic versioning for schemas, why does it say `todo-item@2:<uuid>` instead of `todo-item@2.0.0:<uuid>`?
 One reason for this is that any application that can work with version `2.0.0` can also work with version `2.1.0` or `2.13.5`.
 If it couldn't, there would have been a breaking change in the schema and we would have had to move to version `3` at some point.
 In this sense, there is no need to be overly specific in the `_id`.
 Another, more pragmatic, reason is that there is currently no Mango selector that could compare parts of ids by their semantic version number.
 If there was such a selector - we would propose to name it *Semsel*, the *semantic selector* - it would be easier to retrieve all documents that share a major version.
 In this case, we would reconsider the naming convention we are currently using.

-Before moving on to see how the transformer engine works under the hood we would like to address a concern you may have regarding the size of local databases.
-Memory is still a somewhat scarce resource especially for mobile clients.
-Would the approach we have sketched out here not bloat client databases unnecessarily by keeping legacy schema versions around when they are in fact no longer needed?
+A final concern we'd like to address is the size of local databases.
+Memory is still a somewhat scarce resource, especially for mobile clients.
+If we keep legacy schema versions around, woule that not bloat client databases unnecessarily?
 As user data builds up, this may indeed become a problem at some point.
-If that's the case, don't despair, as there are ways to perform some data compaction.
-We suggest creating an additional local database on the client and running a filtered replication that replicates only relevant document versions.
+But don't despair, there are ways to perform some data compaction.
+In particular, we suggest creating an additional local database on the client and running a filtered replication that replicates only relevant document versions.
 After that, switch over to the new database and discard the old one alongside all legacy schema versions.

 ## Transformer modules

-We are finally ready to take a close look at transformer modules, the main workhorse of our migration strategy.
+We are finally ready to take a close look at how the transformer engine, the centerpiece of our migration strategy, works under the hood.
 Transformer modules, or transformers for short, live on the server, they are responsible for noticing when a document has to be migrated and they create and persist new document versions.
 These are three different tasks - listening, creating, and persisting - and our transformers will be composed of three corresponding components.
 To be more precise, each transformer module will consist of a *registry*, a *migration logic unit*, and an *update handler*.
 Let's introduce each of those in turn and see what considerations have led us to design them the way we did.

 ### The registry

 Transformers are supposed to migrate documents once they are replicated to the server-side database.
 To figure out when to get active, transformers can inspect CouchDB's `_changes`-endpoint (either directly or via a helpful service that creates a changes feed for this purpose) to get a rough idea of what's happening on the database.
 In particular, they can find out which document ids have been involved in any database event.
-Because we designed document ids to reflect the document schema transformers have a way of knowing when to perform a migration: every time a database event is happening, a transformer can check if the document involved is of the type and version it is responsible for.
+Because we designed document ids to reflect the document schema, transformers have a way of knowing when to perform a migration: every time a database event is happening, a transformer can check if the document involved is of the type and version it is responsible for.
 And how do transformers know which documents are their responsibility?
 That's what the registry is for.

 The general idea is easy enough, but designing an understandable and maintainable system of transformer-responsiblities will be more challenging.
 If you remember from our discussion above, the fact that *Chesterfield* is a *multi-version* migration means that we will need to migrate documents between all possible (currently supported) versions.
 Every `todo-item-1` needs to be migrated to every other supported version and every other supported version needs to be migrated to `todo-item-1` - on every document creation and every document update.
 To manage the upcoming complexity inherent in this task we suggest to begin by introducing *lean* transformers that only perform the most basic of migration tasks: changing a single document type from one version to another.
 For instance, there might be a dedicated transformer just to change `todo-item-2` documents to `todo-item-1` documents.